How to Avoid Being Taken In By a Credit Repair Service Scam

 If you notice any of these red flags with a credit reporting company, seriously reconsider whether to use their services.
 Learning about your rights and the laws that govern such companies will lessen the likelihood that you will fall prey to a scam.

-Consumers who feel that they may be the victims of a scam can submit a complaint to the CFPB either online or at (855) 411-2372.
+Consumers who feel that they may be the victims of a scam can submit a complaint to the Consumer Financial Protection Bureau (CFPB) online or by calling (855) 411-2372.